How to Create an AAUW Affiliate

 Next, it’s launch time!

-AAUW staff and the Membership Committee will help acclimate your new affiliate within the national organization and introduce you to other member leaders.
+AAUW staff and the Membership Committee will help acclimate your new affiliate to the national organization and introduce you to other member leaders.
 You will be assigned an AAUW staff member who will work with you throughout your first year.
 The staff member will be available to help with affiliate affairs, including making sure that your affiliate is in compliance with AAUW’s policies and bylaws, sending recruitment materials, and assisting with initial board training and succession planning.
 Staff will also help you set objectives for your launch day activities.

 Below is a time line of what you’ll need to accomplish in the first three months after founding your affiliate.